Growth

 In the world of international marketing, getting lost in translation can lead to some incredibly amusing, yet costly, blunders.

-Here we’re going to dive into five instances where famous brands have stumbled over the linguistic and cultural hurdles of the global market.
+Here we’re going to dive into five instances of branding mishaps, where famous brands have stumbled over the linguistic and cultural hurdles of the global market.

 Buckle up and get ready for a chuckle!